SalomePlatform/yacs/doc/toolbars.rst

 + Load a Schema in run mode (without edition)

-+ What's this mode : experimental, detailled help on a few items
++ What's this mode : detailled help on a few items